lazuee/hono-emitter/README.md

 ## hono-emitter

-> `hono-emitter` is an Event Emitter designed as a route handler for HonoJS.
+> `hono-emitter` is an Event emitter-based route handler for HonoJS.

 ### Installation